 To make it a meal we love to pair this rib recipe with Smashed Potatoes and Crock Pot Creamed Corn!
 If that doesn’t say the ultimate comfort food dinner that everyone will love, I don’t know what does!

 Would you believe me if I said you could have sticky and tender baby back ribs in less than an hour?
 Well, it’s true because of an Instant Pot!
-If you haven’t tried cooking ribs in your Instant Pot you are in for a treat today – Instant Pot Ribs are our favorite way to cook ribs now!
+If you haven’t tried cooking ribs in your Instant Pot you are in for a treat today!

 If you’ve ever cooked ribs in the oven you know how long they take – too long, right?
 I mean, it’s not exactly a weeknight dinner.
 My Instant Pot Ribs are so much quicker to make.
 There are a few steps to take before you cook the ribs (like marinating the ribs), so you definitely want to plan ahead when you want to make these ribs.